ilastik/ilastik/.github/ISSUE_TEMPLATE/bug_report.md

 4. ...

 **Error message/traceback**
-If applicable, add screenshots to help explain your problem.

-please add tracebacks with formatting, such as
+If applicable, please add tracebacks with formatting, such as

 ```pytb
 ERROR 2018-08-29 10:04:59,901 excepthooks 3936 140154429757184 Unhandled exception in thread: 'Worker #3'